benmor20/benmor20.github.io/index.md

 I [ran a project](easel.md) to identify and address workflow problems for professors' use of Canvas, a Learning Management Software.

+## I thrive in environments in which people of different skills work towards a common goal

+For my Collaborative Design class, I worked with a group of other engineers to design a product to improve the lives of service animal trainers; our solution was [SAFEcert](safecert.md).

 ## Languages

 | <img src="assets/logos/python.svg"> <br> Python   | <img src="assets/logos/java.svg"> <br> Java        | <img src="assets/logos/c.svg"> <br> C/C++                   | <img src="assets/logos/swift.svg"> <br> Swift |